– If you are leaving your baby with a carer for an evening out, when working or at college.

 Only hospital-style electric pumps are available for hire, not manual pumps.
 They can be hired from pump agents around the country and can be dispatched quickly.
 Your midwife or health visitor may be able to give you a local contact number.
 Many breastfeeding counsellors are pump agents or can put you in touch with one in your area or can advise on where to obtain them directly.
 Pumps can be hired on a short-term or long-term basis depending on your needs: the counsellor or pump agent will be able to advise you.
 If your baby is in special care then you may be able to obtain a pump from the hospital.

 Should I sterilise the equipment?

-When storing and expressing breast milk it is imperative that everything that comes into contact with the milk is sterilised on first use.
-Sterilise by using a chemical or steam steriliser or by boiling the equipment for 10 minutes.
+When storing and expressing breast milk it’s vital that everything that comes into contact with the milk is sterilised on first use.
 If you are storing for your own, healthy baby, after first sterilising the equipment, it must be sterilised once a week (or more).
-In between times it can be washed with hot soapy water or put in a dishwasher according to the product’s instructions.
-Check your dishwasher manufacturer’s instructions about putting your particular pump parts in the machine.
+In between times it can be washed with hot soapy water or put in a dishwasher according to the product instructions.
+Check your dishwasher manual about putting your particular pump parts in the machine.

 How can I store breast milk?